AngokaLted/monorepo-tools/README.md

 This repository is READ-ONLY.

-You can report issues here, but it is better to [report issues](https://github.com/embeddedartistry/monorepo/issues/new) and/or send [pull requests](https://github.com/embeddedartistry/monorepo/compare) in the main [embeddedartistry/monorepo repository](https://github.com/embeddedartistry/monorepo).
+You can report issues here, but it is better to [report issues](https://github.com/AngokaLted/monorepo-tools/issues/new) and/or send [pull requests](https://github.com/AngokaLted/monorepo-tools/compare) in the main [AngokaLted/monorepo-tools repository](https://github.com/AngokaLted/monorepo-tools).

+## Acknowledgments

+Based on the work done by the original [shopsys/monorepo-tools](http://github.com/shopsys/monorepo-tools) repository and the changes made on [embeddedartistry/monorepo-tools](http://github.com/embeddedartistry/monorepo-tools)